nchlswhttkr/mandarin-duck/README.md

 A tool to trigger Buildkite pipelines from a self-hosted Git repository.

-_You can clone this repository from `https://nicholas.cloud/git/mandarin-duck.git`, but it's also mirrored here to GitHub for convenience and issue tracking._
+_You can clone this repository from `https://nicholas.cloud/git/mandarin-duck.git`, but it's also mirrored to GitHub for convenience and issue tracking._

 ## Usage

 You will need [`curl`](https://curl.se/) and [`jq`](https://stedolan.github.io/jq/) installed on your host server.

-The installation script is currently user-specific, so you'll need to run it as the user you intend to `git push` as.
+The installation script is currently user-specific, so you'll need to run it as the user you `git push` with.
 This is typically the `git` user.

 The `install.sh` script takes one argument, the path to your self-hosted Git repository.
 This example uses `/srv/git/example-project.git`.